Blignaut24/About-BulldozerPriceGenius-_BPG-_v2/TEST.md

 *Category: Edge Cases (Hybrid Specifications)*

 **🎯 Purpose and Importance**
-This scenario tests both systems' ability to handle unusual combinations of premium and standard features—a common real-world situation where equipment has been upgraded selectively or has mixed specification levels.
-It validates sophisticated feature interaction logic.
+This scenario tests the Enhanced ML Model's ability to handle unusual combinations of premium and standard features—a common real-world situation where equipment has been upgraded selectively or has mixed specification levels.
+It validates the diagnostic system's handling of extreme configuration complexity factors, representing unusual feature combinations that create extreme configuration processing challenges.

 **📋 Bulldozer Configuration**
 - **Year Made**: 2016